Year 9 Technology Electives

 Students will experience theory sessions where they will be investigating elements of bakery products such as types of ingredients, their functions and nutritional value and different processes involved in baked goods.
 Students will then apply that knowledge to a practical sessions.
-Students will be required to investigate, design, produce and evaluate productions such as a gingerbread house, decorated cakes and savoury products.

 Design for a Sustainable Future

 Design for a Sustainable Future is a semester long elective subject.
 If you choose this subject you can expect to complete a range of classroom discussions, learning tasks and group projects.
 You will build an understanding of the principles of recycling, waste management, sustainability of materials, composting, permaculture, community development and safety in product design.